 Have you ever heard of the North Shore?
 Well, get ready for a surprise as the Hoa Binh Lake has a northern shore which is rarely visited by the hoards of backpackers, bikers and young vietnamese ‘dan phuot’.
-There are quiet, winding roads that skirt along the lake and a whole host of friendly locals who have some homestays and welcome guests.
+There are quiet, winding roads that skirt along the lake and a whole host of friendly locals.
+There are a few great homestays that welcome guests.
 It’s about time you tried it out.

 To make this trip you do not need anything special.
-A simple semi-automatic bike like the Honda Blade or Honda Future will easily handle the trip.
+A simple semi-automatic bike like the Honda Blade or Honda Future will easily do the job.
 You could even take an automatic bike like the Yamaha Nuovo, but these are not very economical.
-We suggest you upgrade for a couple of days and rent one of our XR or XTZ 125s.
-These have much more room and can handle the sometimes bumpy roads better.
+We suggest you upgrade for a couple of days and rent one of our XR150s or XTZ 125s.
+These have much more room and can handle the sometimes bumpy roads much better.

 As the map below shows you have a choice of taking an out and back or combining the two out and backs to make a loop.
 The only issue with this is that you need to organise a boat across Hoa Binh Lake, which could be hit and miss AND expensive.
 With a larger group of 6-8 people, price becomes less of an issue but you still need to find a reliable captain.
 That’s another area where RentABikeVN can greatly assist you.